jaydhavale236/Guestures_Automation/README.md

 ## :dart: About ##

 I have made a Hill Climb Racing Game Controller.
 The game runs as we move our hand in front of the Primary Camera.
-It uses Machine Learning to infer 21 3-Dimensional Landmarks of our hand using Mediapipe's State-of-the-art techniques.
+The code behind this project uses OpenCV for real-time hand tracking and CVZone for gesture recognition.
+With the help of Pynput, I can simulate keyboard inputs to steer the vehicle left or right depending on my hand gestures.

 ## :dart: How To Use ##